euclidity/vscode-cucumber/README.md

 ## Installation

  - You will need to install Visual Studio Code 0.10.0 or higher.
- - From the command palette Ctrl-Shift-P (Windows, Linux) or Cmd-Shift-P (OSX) select Install Extension, choose Chef and reload Visual Studio Code.
+ - From the command palette Ctrl-Shift-P (Windows, Linux) or Cmd-Shift-P (OSX) select Install Extension, choose Cucumber and reload Visual Studio Code.

 ## Known Issues

- - line comment keyboard shortcut not working
+ - the line comments keyboard shortcut is not working

 ## Todo

- - Goto/peek step definition from step in .feature file
+ - Goto/peek step definition from a step in .feature file

 ## Acknowledgements

-This extension uses the TextMate Syntax and snippet definitions for cucumber from [this project](https://github.com/cucumber/cucumber-tmbundle) and provided thanks to the efforts of the contributors there.
+This extension uses the TextMate Syntax and Snippet definitions for Cucumber from [this project](https://github.com/cucumber/cucumber-tmbundle).
+This extenion is provided thanks to the efforts of the contributors there.

 ## Contributions